S3cur3Th1sSh1t/Ruy-Lopez/README.md

 - They do the first move with hooks loaded directly via the kernel
 - The EDR DLL is typically loaded directly after `ntdll.dll`

 But what if we can prevent their DLL from being loaded at all?
-Do we get the white player and can do the first moves (in the new process at least)?
+Do we get the white player and can do the first moves (for the new process at least)?

-This repository contains the Proof-of-Concept(PoC) for a new approach to prevent DLLs from being loaded into a newly spawned process.
+This repository contains the Proof-of-Concept(PoC) for a new approach to completely prevent DLLs from being loaded into a newly spawned process.
 The initial use-case idea was to block AV/EDR vendor DLLs from being loaded, so that userland hooking based detections are bypassed.

 </br></br>